-The fund produced a positive absolute return for the quarter, ahead of the benchmark on an underlying basis, which removes timing differences between fund and index pricing, with official returns also ahead of benchmark over the quarter.
-The fund's outperformance was driven primarily by strategic and tactical duration positioning as well as curve positions, which offset the negative impact of our cross-market positioning.
+The fund produced a positive absolute return for the quarter, in line with the benchmark on an underlying basis, which removes timing differences between fund and index pricing, with official returns also ahead of benchmark over the quarter.
+The fund's performance was driven primarily by strategic and tactical duration positioning, which offset the negative impact of our curve and cross-market positioning.